-To that end, we’ve compiled a list of items and suggestions to help you and your family feel prepared and confident for this important and exciting transition.
+To that end, we’ve compiled a list of suggestions to help you and your family feel prepared for this important and exciting transition.

 What can I do to help my child get excited about his/her new school?

-- Talk with older children about preschool – what it means, what to expect and what they will be doing.
-Be prepared to answer questions, although don’t be surprised if your child asks about seemingly minor or even nonsensical details if this is the first time he or she is thinking about spending time away from you.
+- Be prepared to answer questions, although don’t be surprised if your child asks about seemingly minor or even nonsensical details especially if this is the first time he or she is will be spending time away from you.

-- Make sure your breastfed infant is comfortable taking a bottle.
-A good time to begin introducing a bottle is around 3-4 weeks of age, after breastfeeding is well established.
+- For infants who breastfeed, make sure he or she is comfortable taking a bottle.
+A good time to begin introducing a bottle is around 3-4 weeks of age after breastfeeding is well established.

 What do I need to bring to Stepping Stone School with my child?

-All children – All items from home must be clearly labeled with your child’s first and last name.
+All children – All items from home should be clearly labeled with your child’s first and last name.